zhust2003/EDAP-Tools/README.txt

 All commands (#1 to #23) have to be in the 'Commands' folder.
 All files with .swf extension have to be in 'XULControls' folder.
-EDAPT Loader.jsfl has to be in the 'Tools' folder.
+EDAPT Loader.jsfl and EDAPTversion.txt have to be in the 'Tools' folder.
+Edapt.dll has to be in the 'External Libraries' folder.

-All the above mentioned folders (Commands, Javascript, WindowSWF and XULControls) are located in Flash Configuration directory – called 'flashConfig' for convenience.
+All the above mentioned folders (Commands, Javascript, WindowSWF and XULControls) are located in Flash Configuration directory â€“ called 'flashConfig' for convenience.

 flashConfig\
 	Commands\